- Table of Content

 1. Identify Available Spend Data

 The category structure should reflect your spend data.
 On a general basis, more detailed data provides greater opportunities for increased insight.
 We've provided some of the most common spend data sources below;

 The next thing to consider is what are you actually buying.
-Apply your procurement knowledge and consider spend throughout the entire business - that is, spend across all your business units, locations and functions.
-A category should reflect what you are buying, regardless of who buys it or what the purpose is.
+Apply your procurement knowledge and consider spend throughout the entire business - that's, spend across all your business units, locations and functions.
+A category should reflect what you're buying, regardless of who buys it or what the purpose is.

 Don't dive right into the details.
 Our experience tells us that the category structure becomes more holistic by starting with a top-down approach, ensuring a more efficient and precise categorization.
 It's easier to define subcategories, or more specific categories, when the top-level categories are identified.
 The spend data may also provide valuable insights into the distribution of more detailed subcategories.